atosorigin/bullsequana-edge-system-management/ansible/readme.md

 #### - power_cap
 **power_cap** is used in *Set Power Cap on* playbook

-So, the **power_cap** variable is defined localy inside extra_vars section of the playbook
+So, the **power_cap** variable is defined localy inside external_vars section of the playbook

-Change the extra_vars section as needed:
+Change the external_vars section as needed:
 `power_cap: 500`

 Adjust the prompt on launch option as needed, you can unselect it: